 This enables us to quantify the share of renewable and recycled materials in our production process at any time throughout the entire supply chain and to mathematically allocate this share to different end products.

-We have this process certified by internationally recognized organizations.
-Here, our documentation processes and the complete traceability of the materials from more sustainable sources are verified.
+The process is certified by internationally recognized organizations which verify our documentation processes and the complete traceability of the materials from more sustainable sources.

 ISCC PLUS enables us to tackle the transition to a circular economy and a sustainable bioeconomy